“How dull it is to pause, to make an end,Alfred Lord Tennyson, Ulysses

 If you don’t own and use an oilpot already I won’t call you an idiot, but I still remember the time long ago when that word was directed at me by someone I respected for not making and using one.
 He was right.

 A useful trick I learned from sword sharpeners is to use chlorine-free, slightly alkaline water for sharpening.
 I mix Borax powder with distilled water in a plastic lab bottle to use to keep stones wet and to wash blades when sharpening.
 Washing soda works too.
 A little lye added to sharpening water will also increase its pH.
 Using such water will not entirely prevent corrosion, but it certainly slows it way down.
 Test it for yourself.

 Corrosion Prevention: Handling

 We sometimes pull out a chisel, saw, or plane blade to gaze upon it.
-They are lovely creatures, after all.
+They are lovely creatures, after all and welcome our adoration.
 There are two things to be aware of when doing this, however.